-The assets of the Rochester Land Bank Corporation exceeded its liabilities at the close of the most recent fiscal year by \$1,140,588 (net position).
-Of this amount, \$1,140,588 (unrestricted net position) may be used to meet the Rochester Land Bank Corporation's ongoing obligations.
+The assets of the Rochester Land Bank Corporation exceeded its liabilities at the close of the most recent fiscal year by \$1,389,284 (net position).
+Of this amount, \$1,389,284 (unrestricted net position) may be used to meet the Rochester Land Bank Corporation's ongoing obligations.

 The Rochester Land Bank Corporation's existing assets are comprised of resale proceeds and grant proceeds, received from the Land Bank Initiative (LBI) grant program offered through the New York State Homes and Community Renewal (HCR) office and from the City of Rochester.
-The Land Bank was awarded \$100,000 for Phase 1 of the LBI grant program during the current fiscal year.
-The City of Rochester awarded no grant funds to the Land Bank during the current fiscal year.
+The Land Bank was awarded \$170,000 through the LBI grant program during the current fiscal year and \$800,000 through the City of Rochester during the current fiscal year.

 The Rochester Land Bank Corporation utilizes grant funding to supplement the City's investments in transforming vacant properties into affordable owner-occupied housing, develop new infill housing for homeownership in strategic project areas, and fund certain staffing positions.
-The Rochester Land Bank Corporation has executed agreements with the Rochester Housing Development Fund Corporation (RHDFC), the Greater Rochester Housing Partnership (GRHP), the City of Rochester, and maintains relationships with various other partners such as Home Headquarters and Rosario Home Improvements.
+The Rochester Land Bank Corporation has executed agreements with the Rochester Housing Development Fund Corporation (RHDFC), the City of Rochester, and maintains relationships with various other partners such as Home Headquarters and Rosario Home Improvements.